 When it comes to cold-hardy bulbs, there are actually a number to choose from.
 Here are some of the most commonly planted bulbs for zone 5 gardens:

 Iris – This genus of flowers includes over 300 species, many of which will grow with no problem in zone 5.
-Plant the bulbs in mid to late summer.
+Plant iris bulbs in mid to late summer.

-Tulip – Tulips are very diverse and come in just about any color you could want.
+Tulip – Tulip are very diverse and come in just about any color you could want.
 Plant tulip bulbs in late autumn for flowers the following spring.